graphistry/NVIDIA-morpheus-mlflow-plugin/README.md

   team: ""
 ```

 The identity of the public catalog MLflow plugin image which could be overridden for other registry locations.
 The withEngine field makes the MLflow plugin deployment pending of the node where the AI Engine (Triton) pod is scheduled.
+Since this image can be used for MLflow serving and the Triton plugin, the arguments passed are configurable.
+Note that changes to the volume destinations in the server arguments will likely require changes in the deployment template.
+Also, the Triton plugin depends on setting the MLFLOW_TRACKING_URI environment variable so ensure that value agrees with the server setting noted.
+The `migrate` flag runs an idempotent database upgrade of the DB specified by the `tracking_uri` value.
+Set this to false if for some reason you want to backup the old DB, continue using a previous version of MLflow, or perform the migration manually.

 ```
 mlflow:
   registry: "nvcr.io/nvidia/morpheus"
   image: mlflow-triton-plugin
-  version: 1.24.0
+  version: 1.30.0
+  args: "mlflow server -h 0.0.0.0 --backend-store-uri sqlite:////mlflow/db/mlflow-db.sqlite --serve-artifacts --artifacts-destination /mlflow/artifacts --default-artifact-root /mlflow/artifacts"
+  tracking_uri: "sqlite:////mlflow/db/mlflow-db.sqlite"
+  migrate: true
   withEngine: false
 ```